stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/commentrangestart/_index.md

 ---
+title: Aspose::Words::CommentRangeStart class
-title: CommentRangeStart
+linktitle: CommentRangeStart
 second_title: Aspose.Words for C++ API Reference
-description: Denotes the start of a region of text that has a comment associated with it.
+description: Aspose::Words::CommentRangeStart class.
+Denotes the start of a region of text that has a comment associated with it in C++.
 type: docs
 weight: 170
 url: /cpp/aspose.words/commentrangestart/